 In February 2006, the Company announced its intention to build out a new IBX center within the Ashburn Campus in order to further expand its existing Washington, D.C. metro area IBX center.
-The Company intends to build out one of the undeveloped buildings located on the Ashburn Campus for a cost of approximately \$50,000,000 to \$55,000,000, of which approximately \$40,000,000 is expected to be incurred in 2006.
+In May 2006, the Company began new construction to build out one of the undeveloped buildings located on the Ashburn Campus for a cost of approximately \$50,000,000 to \$60,000,000, of which approximately \$53,000,000 is expected to be incurred in 2006.
 The center will feature an updated design that will enable the Company to support the increased power and cooling demands of customers.
-The Company intends to open the new center for customers in early 2007 (the "Washington, D.C.
+The Company intends to open the new center for customers during the three months ending March 31, 2007 (the "Washington, D.C.
 Metro Area IBX Expansion Project").
 The Washington, D.C.
-Metro Area IBX Expansion Project will fulfill the Company's requirement to invest at least \$40,000,000 in capital improvements to the Ashburn Campus by December 31, 2007 pursuant to the terms of the Mortgage Payable.
+Metro Area IBX Expansion Project will fulfill the Company's obligation to invest at least \$40,000,000 in capital improvements to the Ashburn Campus by December 31, 2007 pursuant to the terms of the Mortgage Payable.